No time to read? Download the 4 Smart Habits for Successful Business free PDF now and bookmark the article for later.

 Even if you haven’t technically started your business yet, choose an email marketing platform and integrate it into your systems from the beginning.
 Like always, do your research to find a platform that works best for your product, service, business needs, industry, and target market.

 I use MailChimp and I’ve been happy with it.
 It integrates well with other platforms and I plan to continue using it as my community grows.
 It would be ironic not to provide the opt-in link for you to receive future updates.
-Click to join our mailing list.
+Click to receive emails on actionable strategy for running a better business.

 Mistake #6: How to Identify Unnecessary Business Expenses